Prof. Dr. Kay W. Axhausen | Traffic and Transport Planning

 Second, we will compare results of the analysis of the four models against epidemic surveillance data, and against the output of traditional epidemic models based on differential equations (Susceptible-Infected-Recovered).
 The comparison will focus on COVID-19 cases and intensive care hospitalizations for the following situation: “Backcasting” (reproduction of previous epidemic), as well as “Forecasting” with and without therapeutic medical interventions and contact tracing.
 In addition, we will develop dashboards to allow non-experts to interact with the simulations (hospital administrators, general public, etc).

-Swiss National Science Foundation SNF
+SNSF Swiss National Science Foundation

 09.2020 – 08.2022